bennett-diaz/morning-highlights/README.md

 3. Navigate to the project folder and create a virtual environment
 4. Install package dependencies via `pip3 install -r requirements.txt`
 5. Move the `My Clippings.txt` file into your project folder
-6. Input the absolute file path of 'My Clippings.txt' to your .env file
+6. Input the absolute file path of `My Clippings.txt` to your .env file
 7. Input your Twilio API credentials and phone numbers into the .env file
 8. Run main.py in your IDE to ensure program is working